AkhilSurya-2124/Drug-Repurposing-usingLLM/README.md

 - We have not evaluated the performace of the RAG method with any systemetic evaluation metric that can measure groundedness, context relevance, answer relevance, factualization etc. To do that, we could use the [**RAG Triad method from truera**](https://truera.com/ai-quality-education/generative-ai-rags/how-to-prevent-llms-from-hallucinating/), however, it requires some OpenAI API and Huggingface API costs.

 - [**Sentence Window Retrieval**](https://towardsdatascience.com/advanced-rag-01-small-to-big-retrieval-172181b396d4) and [**Auto-merging Retrieval**](https://docs.llamaindex.ai/en/latest/examples/retrievers/auto_merging_retriever.html) are two advanced RAG methods that can improve the results.
 Graph RAG can also be explored with a sub-set of the knowledge graph.

+- We have explored some APIs for the gene, drug or compound specific data to feed the LLMs to get better insights.
+However, we could only get the results out of Entrez API via biopython package *(and getting data for drugs and comound got failed)*.
+We think, these metadata could improve the results.
 ## Contributions

 - **Background Research and Problem Formulation:** Fuad Al Abir